classgraph/classgraph/README.md

 FastClasspathScanner is able to scan directories and jar/zip files on the classpath to:
 * find classes that subclass a given class or one of its subclasses;
+* find interfaces that extend a given interface or one of its subinterfaces;
 * find classes that implement an interface or one of its subinterfaces, or whose superclasses implement the interface or one of its subinterfaces;
 * find classes that have a given annotation;
 * find the constant literal initializer value in a classfile's constant pool for a specified static final field;